Babulal Gaur: Member of Legislative Assembly

 He was first elected to the Madhya Pradesh Legislative Assembly in a by-election from Bhopal South in 1974 as an independent candidate supported by Janata Party.
 Gaur had participated in national level movements such as agitation against Emergency, Goa liberation movement and satyagrahas in Delhi, Punjab and other states.
 Gaur was detained for 19 months during The Emergency under the Maintenance of Internal Security Act (MISA).

 He contested from Bhopal South in 1977 as a Janata Party candidate and won the election.
 From 1980 onwards, he contested from Govindpura as a Bharatiya Janata Party candidate and won the seat for eight consecutive elections up to 2013.
 He created a record by winning Vidhan Sabha election by 59,666 votes in 1993.
 Gaur broke his own record by winning Vidhan Sabha election by 64,212 votes in 2003.
 During the tenth Vidhan Sabha 1993–98, Babulal Gaur was Chief Whip of BJP Legislature Party, Chairman of Public Accounts Committee, Member of Undertaking Committee, Privilege Committee etc.

 He was Minister for Local Administration, Law and Legislative Affairs, Parliamentary Affairs, Public Relations, Urban Welfare, Housing (Urban) & Rehabilitation and Bhopal Gas Relief and Rehabilitation from 7 March 1990 to 15 December 1992.
 Gaur was Leader of Opposition from 4 September 2002 to 7 December 2003 in the 11th Madhya Pradesh Vidhan Sabha (1999-2003).

 Chief Minister of Madhya Pradesh

 The erstwhile chief minister Uma Bharti had resigned from the CM post after an arrest warrant was issued against her in the 1994 Hubli riot case by a Hubli court in Karnataka.
 Gaur became the Chief Minister of Madhya Pradesh from 23 August 2004 to 29 November 2005 after her.
 In November 2005, Shivraj Singh Chouhan succeeded Gaur as the CM.

 Council of Ministers

 Gaur was sworn in as Minister for Commerce, Industries, Commercial Taxes, Employment, Public Undertakings and Bhopal Gas Tragedy Relief and Rehabilitation in Shivraj Singh Chouhan's Council of Ministers on 20 December 2008.

 Gaur was elected to 14th Vidhan Sabha from Govindpura constituency in year 2013.
 He took oath as Cabinet Minister on 21 December 2013.

-On 29 June 2015, Gaur gave the statement, "Drinking is a fundamental right and it is a status symbol too".